 - Maldon or other flaky sea salt for sprinkling (optional)

 - In a bowl, sift both flours, the cocoa, and baking soda and whisk to blend.

-- In the bowl of a stand mixer fitted with the paddle attachment, or in a large bowl with a hand mixer, beat the butter and both sugars together on medium speed until smooth, about 3 minutes.
+- In the bowl of a fitted with the paddle attachment, or in a large bowl with a hand mixer, beat the butter and both sugars together on medium speed until smooth, about 3 minutes.
 Beat in the salt, piment d’Espelette or cayenne, and vanilla.

 - Turn off the mixer, add the dry ingredients all at once and pulse to start the blending.
 When the risk of a flour storm has passed, beat on low speed until the dough forms big, moist curds—this can take a couple of minutes, so don’t be afraid to keep mixing.

 - Toss in the chocolate pieces, nibs, and raspberries and mix to incorporate.
 Sometimes the dough comes together and cleans the sides of the bowl and sometimes it crumbles—it’ll be fine no matter what.

 - Turn the dough out, gather it together and, if necessary, knead it a bit to bring it together.
 Divide the dough in half.
 Shape each half into a log that is 1 1/2 inches (36 mm) in diameter.
 (The length will be between 7 and 8 inches (18 and 20 cm), but don’t worry about it—it’s the diameter that counts here.
 If you get a hollow in either of the logs, just start over.)